Sledgehammer

-A sledgehammer is a tool with a large, flat, massive, often metal head, attached to a long wooden or solid handle.
-The long handle is combined with a heavy head which allows the sledgehammer to pick up momentum during a swing and apply a large force compared to hammers designed to drive nails.
-Along with the mallet, it shares the ability to distribute force over a wide area.
-This is in contrast to other types of hammers, which concentrate gravity and force in a relatively small area.
+A sledgehammer or sledge is a tool with a flat, massive, often metal head, attached to a long wooden or solid handle.
+Its long handle and heavy head allow the sledgehammer to pick up momentum during a swing and apply a large force compared to hammers designed to drive nails.
+Along with the mallet, it can distribute force over a wide area.
+This is in contrast to other types of hammers, which concentrate force in a relatively small area.